CrazyProger1/Simple-XSS/README.md

 Problems solved by Simple-XSS:

 - [x] Easy creatable payloads & hooks
-- [x] Support of several payload delivering protocols (depends on hook)
+- [x] Support of several payload delivering protocols
 - [x] Support of several tunneling services (to deliver payload even without white IP)

 **Disclaimer:** This program is provided for educational and research purposes only.